nstclair13/blog/_posts/2016-08-16-Introduction.md

 ---
 layout: default_posts
 title: Introduction
-meta: Hello!
+meta: Hello and welcome to the Animation Abroad blog!
 My name is Nicholas St. Clair.
+Come learn a little about me and take a look and see what this blog is about.
 category: intro
 custom_css:
 - lity